 - Economics, Finance, & Analytics

 Back to: INHERITANCE, ESTATES, & TRUSTS

-Charitable Remainder Annuity Trust Definition
+What is a Charitable Remainder Annuity Trust?

 A Charitable Remainder Annuity Trust (CRAT) is a form of a gift transaction in which a contributor (which is the taxpayer) donates assets or financial securities to a charitable organization which pays annuity designed to forfeit a huge part of the donated fund to charity in the case of a termination of the annuity.
 Charitable Remainder Annuity Trust (CRAT) serves as a way for donors to enjoy favorable tax treatments, since the tax billed on charitable trusts is way lesser than income taxes and capital gain taxes.

 How Does a Charitable Remainder Annuity Trust Work?

 CRAT is very similar to other forms of charitable annuities.
 The only difference is that the remainder trust can be structured as a separate trust fund.
 Simply put, it implies that the charity is unable to incur debts, expenses, and liabilities as a result of the annuity since the funds are kept in a separate legal structure.